polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 All files belonging to System42 is contained in the "system42" folder.
 The "application-startup.hl" file is evaluated when your application pool starts in your web server.
-This file creates a couple of helper Active Events, for evaluating Hyperlisp files, and folders.
+This file creates a couple of helper Active Events, for evaluating Hyperlambda files, and folders.
 In addition, it evaluates all files in the "/system42/startup/" folder.

 When it is done with the above tasks, it will evaluate all "application specific" and "components specific" startup files.
 These are files inside of any "/system42/apps/xxx/" and "/system42/components/xxx/" folders, who's names are "startup.hl".

-This allows you to create startup Hyperlisp scripts, both on system level, and on application/component level, for apps and components, that needs some sort of startup/initialization scripts to be evaluated during installation.
+This allows you to create startup Hyperlambda scripts, both on system level, and on application/component level, for apps and components, that needs some sort of startup/initialization scripts to be evaluated during installation.

 ### The "apps" folder